lumapps/lumapps-extensions-templates/docs/extensions/prerequisites.md

 ## Share To & Widget Extension

-Since the LumApps product is developed using **ReactJS** framework, the Extensions that require a UI and an integration within the LumApps platform have to be developed using this framework.
+Since the LumApps product is developed using **ReactJS** framework, Extensions that require a UI and an integration within the LumApps platform have to be developed using this framework.
 You can find more information about the ReactJS framework on the [official website](https://reactjs.org/)

-We also hardly encourage you to use **TypeScript** language for your front extensions.
-You can find more information about tTypeScript on the [official website](https://www.typescriptlang.org/)
+We also strongly encourage you to use **TypeScript** language for your front extensions.
+You can find more information about TypeScript on the [official website](https://www.typescriptlang.org/)

 Extension written with any other language and framework won't be approved during the [Review](lifecycle-management.md#review)